DEWETRON/TRION-SDK/docs/15_RTX/RTX.rst

 Resource usage of the TRION API
 -------------------------------

-This section describes the use of processing and memory resources required by TRION API.
+This section describes the use of processing and memory resources required by TRION API and their configuration options.
+Note that all ``driver/api/config/thread`` values must be set before the call to ``DeWeDriverInit``.

 CPU / Multi-Threading
 ~~~~~~~~~~~~~~~~~~~~~